vicky9696v/derails/RUST-REVOLUTION-PROPOSAL.md

 ## Call to Action:

 @KimJongRails - Your train runs on rails, but Rust never sleeps!
-@VladimirPushin - Rust created by Mozilla (but now independent like me!)
+@ComradeCommitter - Rust created by Mozilla (but now independent like me!)

 Let's show Plan Vert what REAL revolution looks like:
 - They want to fork Rails